-You must be equipped to identify and support youth who are victims or at risk of trafficking, exploitation, or abuse including labor and/or commercial sexual exploitation, sex abuse, and other forms of victimization.
+You must be equipped to identify and support youth who are victims or at risk of trafficking, exploitation, or abuse including labor or commercial sexual exploitation, sex abuse, and other forms of victimization.
 Requirements include:

-- Training staff on identification and response. - Integrating trafficking prevention and intervention strategies into outreach plans, screening and assessment tools, staff training and development, and program approaches.
+• Training staff on identification and response.

+- Integrating trafficking prevention and intervention strategies into outreach plans, screening and assessment tools, staff training and development, and program approaches. - Providing information and referrals to resources such as the National Suicide Hotline, National Runaway Safeline, National Human Trafficking Hotline, and National Domestic Violence Hotline).